jardiacaj/jardiacaj.github.io/_posts/2025-05-31-first-step.md

 It's an indictment of this age how much time we collectively spend on entertainment, especially on the phone.
 It's always present, always a tap away, to the point where we can [amuse ourselves to death](https://en.m.wikipedia.org/wiki/Amusing_Ourselves_to_Death).

 And at the end of too many days, I just felt tired and empty, with my brain echoing the noise I fed it.
-The colorful screen gets tapped, or the terrifying news get opened, often without making a conscious choice.
+The colorful screen gets tapped, or the terrifying news get opened, once again, often without making a conscious choice.
 Yes, it's entertaining, even interesting and educational.
 Life is spent engaged in distractions engineered by others without our own interests in mind, with little meaning -- nothing learned actually sticks.

 The ability to focus fades away.

 And I don't miss cigarettes at all.